Opening up Facebook this morning, and this scene hits me like a thin wall of glass..and I’m lonely for this exquisite chaos. It is her room.

 Grief experienced means that love was known, and there is a quote that says, that grief is the cost of love.
 I suppose that is true, but slipping back and forth between gratitude for this person, and ache and longing to be with them is constant and chaotic.
 People can look at your life, and think you are falling apart.. and you are.. duh.. this is what grief looks like, and it looks different for everyone..

 Often, it seems I can fool myself, and pretend that she’s just in the other room, or out with a caregiver, or at an appointment… but my mind still does not want to accept..
 I can’t touch her, kiss her, or hear her giggle that lit up my world.

 It is too much…

-I describe my life with Bianca as living in the balance between grieving daily, that today would be her last day…,to….. we have today.. and I will not waste it, on wondering if there will be a tomorrow.
+I describe my life with Bianca as living in the balance between grieving daily, that today would be her last day….then …. we have today.. and I will not waste it on wondering if there will be a tomorrow.

 Sitting around the table with these other people who were in grief because they recently lost someone they loved, or there had been years separating them from their beloved… we were the same.
 We are bound together, being vastly different, but connected through our sorrow.

 The empathy was palpable… We listened with respect and quiet hearts, as each shared a brief snapshot into their life, and the person they were now in this world without.

 We talk about being kinder to one another, and of course this is a good plan… We have no idea where another has walked, trudged, wheeled, crawled.. or perhaps laid..

 There is no judgment , just quiet acceptance that these fellow humans are in the life group of learning to live a new life that includes their grief every day.